 The proposed Street A will be extended from the limit of Dawes Avenue to the intersection of Arkell Road and Summerfield Drive.
 Dawes Avenue is currently approximately 4.0m higher in elevation than the adjacent existing grades on the Subject Lands.
 In order to match into these existing Dawes Avenue grades, significant fill will be required onsite.
-The proposed Street A will tie into Dawes Avenue along the 30m wetland setback, where 3:1 side slopes from the road will be required within the 30m wetland setback to match back into existing grades.
+The proposed Street A will tie into Dawes Avenue adjacent to the 30m wetland setback, where 3:1 side slopes from the road will be required within the wetland setback to match back into existing grades.

-Utilizing the proposed road layout, preliminary slopes for centreline of road ranging from 0.7% (minimum) to 6.0% (maximum) were used to complete the preliminary lot grading design.
-Typical preliminary lot grades within Blocks 3 and 4 range from 2.0% (minimum) to 5.0% (maximum).
-Block 5 is proposed to be walkout units in order to match into the existing grades along the 30m wetland setback.
-The proposed design also incorporates future conceptual trail grading within the future parklands blocks adjacent to the Subject Lands.
+Utilizing the proposed road layout, preliminary slopes for centreline of road ranging from 0.5% (minimum) to 6.0% (maximum) were used to complete the preliminary lot grading design.
+Typical preliminary lot grades range from 2.0% (minimum) to 5.0% (maximum).
+Block 3 is proposed to be walkout units in order to match into the existing grades along the wetland setback.